aishwaryad6/aishwaryad6/README.md

 📚 Currently pursuing my **Master’s in Computer Science** at **Texas A&M University–Kingsville**, where I continue to deepen my skills in distributed processing, cloud architecture, and data platform engineering.

-💻 Skilled in **SQL, Python, PySpark, Kafka, Airflow, and cloud services (AWS & Azure)** with experience in data ingestion, transformation, orchestration, and storage optimization.
+💻 Skilled in **SQL, Python, PySpark, Kafka, Airflow, and cloud services (AWS, Azure & GCP)** with experience in data ingestion, transformation, orchestration, and storage optimization.

-📊 I specialize in building end-to-end data systems and occasionally use tools like Tableau and Power BI to validate or present results when needed.
+📊 I specialize in building end-to-end data systems and use **BI tools like Tableau and Power BI** to validate or present results when needed.

 🔍 I’m currently working on projects involving real-time streaming, batch processing, orchestration, and cloud-based pipeline design, while actively exploring data engineering opportunities.